Understanding Parkinson’s Law To Overcome Procrastination

 Parkinson’s Law is a powerful tool against procrastination because it forces us to critically evaluate the time we allocate to tasks.

-By setting shorter deadlines, we can create a sense of urgency, which can help to overcome the inertia of procrastination.
+By setting shorter deadlines, we can create a sense of urgency, which can help overcome procrastination’s inertia.

-This law also encourages us to break down larger tasks into smaller, manageable parts, making them less daunting and easier to start.
+This law also encourages us to break down larger tasks into smaller, manageable parts, making them less daunting and more accessible to start.

 Summary of Benefits